Intera/jquery.stepper/readme.md

 - Arbitrary DOM-elements can be displayed sequentially
 - Unlimited number of steppers per page
 - Multiple steppers can share DOM-elements
-- forward/back-Button hiding/display and events for the first and last page
+- forward/back-button hiding/display and events for the first and last page
-- Configuration can be made by CSS classes (by using step numbers in class names)
+- Step and order configuration can be made with CSS classes
 - Events - for example for setting different titles per step or other custom actions
 - Steps can be outside a main "stepContainer" (and the back-button still works as expected)
-- Steps can show/hide multiple elements at once - they only need the right class
+- Steps can show/hide multiple elements at once
 - Animation

 # Dependencies